Go into all the world

 Growing up in church, Tom was saved at young age.
 He has been blessed to have a wonderful Christian heritage, with many in his family involved in ministry.
 Tom has served in ministry in many different ways.
 He was a pastoral assistant and youth pastor with his wife Melissa at Western Heights Church (aka Remedy Church), in Albuquerque for many years.
 Currently, Tom and his wife serve as Pastor of Western Heights Church.
 They have three wonderful sons: Chory, Taylor and Tommy.
 He has a heart for the lost and the fulfillment of the Great Commission.
 He is honored that God has allowed him to be a part of Sixteen:Fifteen, even though he is not on the “frontline” of ministry, He says, “It’s awesome to watch history unfold before my eyes — seeing churches unleashed to reach people groups all over the world!”
 (Revelation 7:9-10)

-She is now working on a Communications degree since moving to Nashville in 2020.
-Since moving to Nashville, she has also been able to partner with a local team who intentionally live among Nashville’s Somali population.
-Her passion is to see the Body of Christ experience abundant life from having a deeper relationship with Christ as they see Him more clearly for the Global God that He is and partner with Him in bringing a people from every people to worship Himself.
+She is now pursuing a Communication degree and planning to graduate in 2022 wanting to utilize those skills to effectively communicate Christ’s heart for the Nations to the church.
+Her passion is to see the Body of Christ experience abundant life from having a deeper relationship with Christ as they see Him more clearly for the Global God that He is and partner with Him in bringing a people from every people to worship Himself

 Rachel was saved at a young age and grew up in a mission-minded church where she was encouraged to participate in multiple aspects of ministry.
 She spent much of her childhood and teenage years participating in both domestic and international missions initiatives, cultivating in her a heart for the unreached.